Which Way Does Furnace Filter Go?

 How to install a furnace air filter in the right direction?

 Safety tip: If the filter is placed inappropriately or in the wrong direction, the unit won’t adequately filter the air, causing damage to the HVAC unit.
-Also, it will reduce airflow via the furnace, making it to use more power and work harder.
+Also, it will reduce airflow via the furnace, making it use more power and work harder.

 Bottom line